Meatballs are super-handy to make for dinner - tasty morsels packed full of protein and flavoured by spice and savory sauces.

 The pressing step is crucial in this recipe.
 Tofu is somewhat watery, which doesn’t lend well to the cooking process.
 By pressing the tofu and removing the moisture, it will stick together and bake to a nice, crispy texture without getting soggy.

-You can use a tofu press; it takes about 15 minutes this way.
+You can use a tofu press; it takes about 15 minutes this way (find out more).
 If you don’t have one, you can also press your tofu, wrapped in a dry towel between 2 cutting boards or heavy plates, but it takes a little longer - approximately 2-3 hours.

 What is saté oil?